 LAPEX is indeed the gold standard for the definitive treatment of endometriosis and may alleviate many of the associated symptoms, but is unfortunately practiced by only select accredited, advanced gynecologic-endoscopic surgeons in the world.
 Our award-winning staff is among the few in the world who are Board Certified and accredited as such.
 Excision requires highly advanced surgical expertise and commands intense training on the part of the practitioner, as well as a complete and thorough (and accurate) understanding of endometriosis etiology, pathophysiology, sequela and far-reaching consequences.

 At the CEC, our surgeons use the laser as a precision cutting tool, NOT as a means of tissue destruction – vastly different from vaporization and superficial techniques.
 Endometriosis of the bowel, bladder and beyond can be safely and completely removed with the laser through excision, as can dense adhesions and deep, infiltrating peritoneal disease.
 All excised tissue is sent to the pathology lab for examination.
 We also utilize intraoperative adhesion barriers and surgical techniques to minimize formation of secondary (de novo) adhesions.
-We also work with a full surgical team including colorectal, urologic, thoracic and our other colleagues as needed to ensure all endometriosis, from all areas, is thoroughly resected and removed at the time of surgery – as well as for appropriate collaborative follow-up.
+We work with a full surgical team including colorectal, urologic, vascular, thoracic and other colleagues as needed to ensure all endometriosis, from all areas, is thoroughly resected and removed at the time of surgery – as well as for appropriate collaborative follow-up.
 Through LAPEX, patients of all ages – at all stages of disease – have an excellent chance of being pain-free for the long-term, with minimal chance of persistent symptoms.
 Our data – dating twenty-five years back across more than 4,500 patients from 43 countries and over 8,000 procedures – shows that in our population, true recurrence is actually quite low when endometriosis is thoroughly and meticulously excised from all locations.